 Cut the peppers in half lengthwise (from the stem to the tip of the pepper).

 Put the peppers across a baking sheet, cut-side down.
-I like these silicone baking sheet liners.
+I like these silicone baking sheet liners from Amazon.
 Nothing will stick ever again!

 Place the baking sheet in the oven, and leave the oven door open a few inches to help keep the air moving around in there.

 About once an hour, rotate and flip the peppers so they dry evenly all the way around.
-Save your fingers from the heat with these OXO locking tongs.
+Save your fingers from the heat with these OXO locking tongs from Amazon.

 Drying habaneros can take anywhere from a few hours to 10+ hours depending on their size.